DDD Tactics

 Conceptual elements made up of multiple Entities and/or VO, which only have meaning or make sense together.

 The concrete representation of this element is the Aggregate Root.
 This serves as a gateway to the rest of the elements enclosed within the Aggregate (Entities and VO).
-The Aggregate Root should be the only way of accessing those elements, especially when modifying their state.

-One could easily imagine such a structure getting out of hand.
+It’s not hard to imagine such a structure getting out of hand.
 Prevent this from happening by:

 All logic pertaining multiple Aggregates should be delegated to a Domain Service.